 Chris Smith is a very well-known and highly-respected member of the North Eastern Circuit.
 He regularly appears in the more serious and complex cases on Circuit; dealing, as a led or leading junior, with those accused of the most serious crimes.

 Chris is a member of the Executive Committee of the North Eastern Circuit and a long-standing member of the Circuit’s charity fund-raising committee.

-His recent caseload has seen him working on matters with extra-jurisdictional dimensions along with cases involving extradition.
+His recent caseload has also seen him working on matters with extra-jurisdictional dimensions involving European Arrest Warrants and the law on extradition.